 That was me when I looked at this smiling white man, pointed at him, and said, “Fuck.
 You.
 I was born here, asshole.
 And even if I wasn’t…fuck you!”
-[Side bar y’all, I knew the moment would come when a white person would step outta line with me and I’d have to scream in their face, and it finally happened, and I did not disappoint myself.]
+[Side bar y’all, I knew the moment would come when a white person would step so outta line with me that I’d have to publicly scream in their face.
+It finally happened, and I did not disappoint myself.]

 He smirked, “Well this is a capitalist country.
 If you don’t like it, leave.
 We don’t want you here.

-My friend is backing me up (bless him, an actual ally) but I’m not listening because at this point, an older white man in front of me turns around to me and says, “You need to be quiet.
+My white friend is backing me up (bless him) but I’m not listening because at this point, an older white man in front of me turns around to me and says, “You need to be quiet.
 There are kids around.”

 “THE KIDS?”
 I laughed in disbelief.
 “This man is literally spouting racist bullshit to me but what you’re advocating for right now are the kids??
 You’re not going to tell HIM to shut up?”